 Welcome to our guide on how to draw a lion.
 The King of the jungle, the lion is one, if not the largest, strongest and most powerful felines in the world.
 These majestic creatures have earned their status as rulers of the lands in which they inhabit.

-In order to convincingly capture these majestic creatures when learning how to draw a lion, it's vital to pay close attention to cat's proportions, muscular definition and facial structure.
+In order to convincingly capture these amazing big cats when learning how to draw a lion, it's vital to pay close attention to cat's proportions, muscular definition and facial structure.

 This step-by-step tutorial will guide you through how to draw a side view of a male African Lion, starting with the skeletal structure, then sketching in form, and finally adding details to create an accurate representation of a lion.
 The tutorial will also touch on the best way to depict a lion roaring.
 You can follow the video above and the steps below.

 Note: it is highly recommended that you have a photo reference of a lion by your side when following this tutorial to observe subtle angles and details that can be easily missed.

 Once you nailed learning how to draw a lion, be sure to check out our brilliant selection of other how to draw tutorials.

 Draw a big oval for the rib cage, and etch in small marks to divide it in half.
 Use a circle as the head placed to the left, about half the size of the oval over but not higher than the top of the ribcage.
 Draw in a thimble-like shape angled down to capture the muzzle.

 From the middle of the head, connect the neck to the body with an 'S' curve cutting through the ribcage to the back of the body.
 Make sure the arch in the back is not too rounded.
 Take the measurements of half of the oval and draw in the hips to the right of the ribcage as a skinny rectangle tilting forward.